-- didactic - goal to learn and comprehend reading, writing and arithmetic content, then reproduce similar material on a test - mistakes yield bad grades and academic underperformance on mental reactions to either failing or passing questions on a math test, the distinction between neural signatures endemic to each of the distinct pedagogical philosophies was revealing.
+- o didactic - goal to learn and comprehend reading, writing and arithmetic content, then reproduce similar material on a test - o mistakes yield bad grades and academic underperformance

 The overarching theme of the Montessori students was an activation of brain structures associated with curiosity and creative problem solving when they missed a problem (I wonder where I went wrong?
 How can I think it through differently the next time?) and took longer pauses after missing a question than did traditional students to figure out why.
 When they answered correctly, the brain imaging was unremarkable and inferred business as usual (Ok, got it.
-Time to deploy my cognitive resources elsewhere)^{119, 120}.
+Time to deploy my cognitive resources elsewhere)^{115, 116}.
 The students in traditional classrooms revealed neural signatures that implied business as usual for incorrect answers (Hmm...missed it.
 Bummer.
 I'll move onto the next thing.) and took less time than did Montessori students to process why.
 For correct answers, connectivity patterns that fortified information they'd learned in the past (I've got to remember that precise nugget of information for next time!).
 But what happens when aged informational nuggets have outlived their shelf life, no longer relevant to a complex and time-sensitive problem that needs solving?